 How to Handle a Long Break

-Sometimes things are out of our control.
+Sometimes, things are out of our control.
 We get sick for an extended period of time, have a transition at work, have to move, travel, or any number of other scenarios that may cause extended pauses in consistent training.
 These are the moments that, if not handled correctly, can derail an athlete’s training, goals, and season.
 How long is a “long time”?
-A break of 10-14 days or longer is likely going to require some restructuring to the training plan.
+A break of 10-14 days or longer is likely going to require some restructuring of the training plan.

 That’s because training is written to be progressive.
 If you miss two weeks, jumping back into the training plan as it was originally written may be too challenging, leading to potential burnout or injury.
-So instead of diving back into long workouts after an extended break, adjust your expectations (including near-term race goals) and give yourself time to rebuild.
+So, instead of diving back into long workouts after an extended break, adjust your expectations (including near-term race goals) and give yourself time to rebuild.
 A long break doesn’t have to be the end of the season, but it should be approached with care and a critical eye to ensure success moving forward.

 Training, just like life, is dynamic.
 Plans will change, workouts will be missed, and expectations will need to be adjusted.
 The only thing you can really control is how these missed sessions impact your success in the future.
 Focus forward whenever possible, and if you’ve been forced to take a longer break, remember that you can reassess and continue to set yourself up for long-term success.